zaidalasfar97/Reading-Notes/401/Read23.md

 ## Hooks:
 #### React Router ships with a few hooks that let you access the state of the router and perform navigation from inside your components.

+# react-if component :
+#### Conditional rendering in React works the same way conditions work in JavaScript.
+Use JavaScript operators like if or the conditional operator to create elements representing the current state, and let React update the UI to match them.

+# react testing library queries :
+##### Queries are the methods that Testing Library gives you to find elements on the page.
+There are several types of queries ("get", "find", "query"); the difference between them is whether the query will throw an error if no element is found or if it will return a Promise and retry.
+Depending on what page content you are selecting, different queries may be more or less appropriate.
+See the priority guide for recommendations on how to make use of semantic queries to test your page in the most accessible way.

+# aria roles:
+####  ARIA is shorthand for Accessible Rich Internet Applications.
+ARIA is a set of attributes you can add to HTML elements that define ways to make web content and applications accessible to users with disabilities who use assistive technologies (AT).